Get into your manual car and press the start button. It will safely get you to your desired destination.

 Some sellers run catch-all campaigns, containing every product in their catalog, with the idea that these will catch any product they might be missing in other, more targeted, campaigns.

 Let’s say you recently launched a new travel mug.
 And you want to create a single Amazon PPC campaign with this new product along with an older model you’re trying to liquidate.
-Here, the products are of differing quality, differing margins, differing stages in their lifecycle, and have differing competition — it won’t make sense to have the same bidding strategy for both sets of products.
+Here, the products are of differing quality, have differing margins, are at differing stages in their lifecycle, and have differing competition — it won’t make sense to have the same bidding strategy for both sets of products.
 Simply put, it’s difficult to allocate spend differently according to those divergent goals.
 In this case, incorrect PPC advertising campaign structure leads to overspending and missed opportunities.
-So, Amazon PPC Optimization for these campaigns is virtually impossible.
+So, Amazon PPC optimization for these campaigns is virtually impossible.

 Avoid this by purposefully grouping products together within ad groups and campaigns.
 Every campaign should have a distinct purpose.
 Exactly how you structure your Amazon PPC campaigns will depend on your catalog, goals, and preferences.